isaacnovaes/notes/java.md

 - compute(key, (key, value) -> {}) runs thorough values and return something new
 - computeIfPresent(key, (key, value) -> {})
 - computeIfAbsent(key, (key) -> {})

+## Collection views

+Any change on it also changes the collection passed to the collection view, and vice-versa

+That's why you can perform remove or retail actions, but you can't perform add operations

+- Arrays.asList
+- Map.keySet
+- Map.entrySet
+- Map.values

+`When you pass data to a data structure constructor, you get a copy, not a view`

 ## Java intellij conf